TloSmallpotato/tinyreader/docs/FFMPEG_KIT_TESTFLIGHT_FIX.md

 ## Summary

-The fix is simple: update `ffmpeg-kit-react-native` from version 6.0.2 to 6.0.3.
-This version contains the correct iOS framework URLs and should resolve the 404 error during TestFlight builds.

-After updating, clean your dependencies and rebuild for TestFlight.
-The build should complete successfully.
+The fix is to ensure `ffmpeg-kit-react-native` is set to version **6.0.2** (not 6.0.3, which doesn't exist).

+Key steps:
+1. Update `package.json` to use version 6.0.2
+2. Add `resolutions` and `overrides` fields to force version 6.0.2
+3. Delete all lockfiles and node_modules
+4. Reinstall dependencies
+5. Clear EAS build cache and rebuild

+After these steps, the build should complete successfully without trying to resolve the non-existent 6.0.3 version.